nyaruku/ImGUI-Custom-Window-Titlebar/README.md

 Custom Window Titlebar with ImGui
-(Windows only) as WinAPI is used for that, should work with any render backend (only tested with Dx9)
+(Windows only) as WinAPI is used for that, should work with any render backend (only tested with Dx9) Should work with Windows Vista/7/8/10
+(Windows 11 not tested)

 Preview: